Youchen/Interview/poj.org/README.md

-This is the solution for the problem on poj.org
+Solution for the problem on http://poj.org